turbinenreiter/MicroPythonSmallSats/text/Background.md

 A languages large number of complex constructs can lead to misuse, as the programmer may lack familiarity with all of them.
 A smaller number of primitives and rules of combining them allows for solving of complex problems without the need to learn a large number of constructs.
 However, orthogonality can also lead to undetected programming errors, as it may allow for absurd combinations.

 * __Support for Abstraction__
 Abstraction allows the use of complicated operations while many of the details are ignored.
 For example, a complex algorithm can be implemented once and then reused in different parts of the code by simply being called with the right arguments.
-The person who uses the algorithm does not necessarily have to know, or remember, it's inner workings.
+The person who uses the algorithm does not necessarily have to know, or remember, its inner workings.

 * __Expressiveness__
 Expressiveness means the existence of powerful operators that allow for convenient specification of computations.
 This allows for short programs to have a lot of meaning.
+The reduced code length benefits maintainability, however expressiveness is related to implicity and explicity.
+Implicity can shorten a programs source code, but be less readable than the explicit counterpart.
+This target conflict is further detailed in Section \\ref{sec:LOC} that describes the software metric used to measure code length.

 ### Reliability